Changissnz/nu_merchant_principal/README.md

 the social as well as natural sciences, in both the practices of knowledge transmission and the actual that has to be transcribed into the word for the knowledge transmission.
+The strategic prideful uses deception for defense, this utility necessitating them to be labeled an illusionist for purposes of transparency.
+Effective deception, in persistence and foolability, would make the explicit labeling of the strategic prideful (the illusionist) one of the few attributes of complete truth for them; to be labeled any concept but for there to be no "infrastructure" of truth to handle the effects from being labeled as such is moot, and the labeling an example of stubbed reasoning.